m0d16l14n1/icelake-hackintosh/README.md

 1) Use daliansky patches/SSDTs [LINK](https://github.com/alkindivv/OC-Little-English/tree/main/OC-Little-English/01-About%20AOAC%20) > Isn't so stable: battery life is low, some machines can't wake even with these patches
 2) Unlock BIOS settings > disable AOAC (Low power S0 idle or any S0ix stuff) > It's the most hard way, but the most "stable"
-3) Enable S3 sleep using a SSDT and ACPI rename (**Only if your DSDT has S3 present.**) Guide is [here](https://github.com/meghan06/XPS13-73902in1#enabling-s3-sleep), files can be viewed [here](https://github.com/meghan06/DellAOAC-Hotpatch).
+3) Enable S3 sleep using a SSDT and ACPI rename for some of Dells (**Only if your DSDT has S3 present.**) Guide is [here](https://github.com/meghan06/XPS13-73902in1#enabling-s3-sleep), files can be viewed [here](https://github.com/meghan06/DellAOAC-Hotpatch).
 Second cleanest way / stable.
     * If your DSDT has `_S3`, this will work.

 However, there might still be a issue where your OEM vendor (for example [Dell](https://www.dell.com/community/XPS/XPS-15-9570-BIOS-1-3-0-sleep-mode-gone/td-p/6131926)) might disable/remove S3 state/event from DSDT entirely.